About

 - MRF: A Materials Recovery Facility sorts and prepares recyclable materials for onward sale to market or to manufacturers.
 Any unrecyclable or non-target materials are sent for further treatment or disposal.
 There are generally two kinds of MRF: Clean and Residual.

-- Clean MRFs sort commingled recyclable materials into separate materials to be prepared for onward transfer.
+- Clean MRFs sort co-mingled recyclable materials into separate materials to be prepared for onward transfer.

 - Residual MRFs separate recyclable materials from mixed and residual waste.
 Recovered recyclable materials are sent for onward transfer.